oublalkhalid/oublalkhalid/README.md

 - 📫 How to reach me ...

+*** Our latest training with the project and the Ecole Polytechnique on the open machine
 -----------------

 |                  |`Default Config`  |`CUDA (+Python)`  |`CPU (+Python)`   |`OpenCL (+Python)`| `Debug`          | `Unity`          |